How We Got Started:

 DR. DOUG ANDERSON – Doug.Anderson@inumc.org

 Doug Anderson joined the HCI in 2010 as a consultant and advisor to the Executive team.
-Doug is the executive director of the Bishop Rueben Job Center for Leadership Development at Dakota Wesleyan University.
+Doug is the Associate Director of Church Development in the Indiana Annual Conference.
+He previously served with the Bishop Rueben Job Center as Leadership Development at Dakota Wesleyan University.
 Doug was district superintendent and pastor of several growing churches in the North Indiana Conference of the United Methodist Church.
 He has led a variety of practical church seminars and consultations for the past 20 years and is well versed in issues surrounding hospitality and how to retain guests in your church.
 He is a member of the Academy for Spiritual Formation of the Upper Room and the co-author of The Race to Reach Out.

 CHRISTIE LATONA – Christie@greatu.com